webpack/webpack.js.org/src/content/guides/production.md

 ## NPM Scripts

-Now let's repoint our `scripts` to the new configurations.
-We'll use the _development_ one for our `npm start` script and the _production_ one for our `npm run build` script:
+Now, let's modify our npm scripts to use the new configuration files.
+For the `start` script, which runs `webpack-dev-server`, we will use `webpack.dev.js`, and for the `build` script, which runs `webpack` to create a production build, we will use `webpack.prod.js`:

 __package.json__